How to organize a closet for fall – 7 steps from pro organizers for a savvy seasonal wardrobe

 (Image credit: Go Modern Furniture)

-If you live somewhere with drastic changes between seasons, then an all-in approach to organizing a closet may be better for you, she says, removing all your tank tops and shorts and the like in exchange for thicker comfier sweaters and jeans.
+However, this can vary depending on your climate.
+If you live somewhere with drastic changes between seasons, then this all-in approach to organizing may be better for you, removing all your warm-weather clothing in one go in exchange for thicker comfier sweaters and jeans

 2. Decide what summer pieces you want to continue wearing